git-comment/git-comment/README.md

 The core binary can add comments to commits, optionally with a file and line reference.
 It includes a helper command (`--configure-remote`) for fetching and pushing comments by default with other refs.
+Creating a comment without a supplied message opens the default git editor.

 ```
 git comment [-m <msg>] [--amend <comment>] [<commit>] [<filepath:line>]